 “The Lord is my Shepherd, I shall not want.
-He makes me to lie down in green pastures, He leads me beside still waters.
-He restores my soul, He guides me in the paths of righteousness for His name’s sake.
+He maketh me to lie down in green pastures, He leadeth me beside still waters.
+He restoreth my soul, He guides me in the paths of righteousness for His name’s sake.
 Yea though I walk through the valley of the shadow of death, I fear no evil, for Thou art with me.
 Thy rod and Thy staff they comfort me.
 Thou dost prepare a table before me in the presence of my enemies.
 Thou hast anointed my head with oil, my cup overflows.
 Surely goodness and loving kindness will follow me all the days of my life, and I will dwell in the house of the Lord forever.”

-You can imagine what it means for your cup to run over, can’t you?
-It’s a figurative phrase, isn’t it?
-Doesn’t it basically mean that God blesses you so much, and that He provides so much for you, that you’re simply full, and even overfull with blessings from God.
-I can’t hold any more blessings, they’re already running over!
-That’s easy enough to understand, right?
+You can imagine what “my cup runneth over” means.
+It means that God blesses you so much, and that He provides so much for you, that you’re simply full, and even overfull with blessings from God.
+You can’t hold any more blessings, they’re running over!

 But do you know what it means for God to have “anointed my head with oil”?
 That’s another figurative phrase, just like “my cup runneth over”.
 The literal meaning of the Hebrew word “anointed”, means.. “to be fat, to grow fat, or to be fattened”.
-So then, what would that mean figuratively?
-To have been fattened, and to have grown fat from the Lord?
-How does the Lord “make you grow fat”?
-He does it by blessing you abundantly.
-By filling you up, to the point that you’ve become “fat” with blessings.
+The word “oil” means “fat”.
+A lot of natural oils come from the fat of animals.
+Some oils come from plants though.
+Olive oil, comes from the “fat” of the olive.

 Oil was always considered to be an ointment to treat sickness and disease.
 So then “ointment” is another one of the meanings of the word “oil”.
 And it can also mean “fertile” and “lavish”.
 Don’t all those words fit in with the idea of blessings from God?
-The lavishness, and the fertileness and the ointment of God’s blessings.
-We’re made fat with the fat from God!
+The lavishness, and the fertileness, and the ointment and oil, of God’s blessings.
+We’re “fattened” with the fat from God!

 Deuteronomy 31:20 says; “..And they have eaten, and are satisfied, and have become fat..”